skeeto/bitpack/README.md

 package can encode IEEE 754 floating point values, both single (32-bit) and double precision (64-bit).

-**Requires a 64-bit build of Emacs.** Use `make check` to verify that your particular Emacs build works correctly with this package.

 In Emacs 26.1 on modern x86-64 hardware, it stores ~290k double precision floats per second, and loads them at ~1.3M per second.

+Requires either:

+* Emacs 27
+* Emacs 26 and ealier: 64-bit only

+Use `make check` to verify that your particular Emacs build works correctly with this package.

 ## API